A Hierarchical Conditional Random Field-based Attention Mechanism Approach for Gastric Histopathology Image

-where the characteristics in image data are transformed by site-wise feature vectors $f_{(m,\alpha)}(Y)$, $f_{(m,\beta)}(Y)$ and $f_{(m,\gamma)}(Y)$ that may be determined by all the input data $Y$.
-For $f_{(m,\alpha)}(Y)$, $f_{(m,\beta)}(Y)$, and $f_{(m,\gamma)}(Y)$, we use 1024-dimensional patch-level bottleneck features $F_{(m,\alpha)}$, $F_{(m,\beta)}$ and $F_{(m,\gamma)}$, obtained from pre-trained VGG-16, Inception-V3 and ResNet-50 by ImageNet; and retrain their last three fully connected layers~\cite{Kermany-2018-IMD} using gastric histopathology images to calculate the classification probability of each class.
-Therefore, the patch-unary potential is updated to Eq.~\eqref{equ:9}.
+where the characteristics in image data are transformed by site-wise feature vectors $f_{(m,\cdot)}(Y)$ ($\cdot$ represents $\alpha, \beta,\gamma$) that may be determined by all the input data $Y$.
+For $f_{(m,\cdot)}(Y)$, we use 1024-dimensional patch-level bottleneck features $F_{(m,\cdot)}$, obtained from pre-trained three models by ImageNet.
+In order to calculate the classification probability of each category, the last three layers~\cite{Kermany-2018-IMD} are retrained with our dataset.